ikt32/GTAVSlamIt/README.md

 Download the [ScriptHookV SDK](http://www.dev-c.com/gtav/scripthookv/) and extract it's contents to ScriptHookV_SDK.
 Clone this repository to the same folder ScriptHookV_SDK was extracted so you have ScriptHookV_SDK and SlamIt in the same folder.

+## VStancer / Camber branch

+The branch has been moved to [its own repository](https://github.com/E66666666/VStancer).